kevin-voss/networking_simple_tcp_server_x_client_connection/README.md

 *   **Server or client immediately exits:**
     *   Check the logs: `docker logs tcp-server-container` or `docker logs tcp-client-container` to see if there are any C++ runtime errors.
     *   Ensure the C++ code compiles successfully within the Dockerfile (`RUN g++ ...`).

-*   **Clean up Docker resources:**
-    If you encounter issues or want to start fresh, you can stop and remove the containers and network:
-    ```bash
-    docker stop tcp-client-container tcp-server-container
-    docker rm tcp-client-container tcp-server-container
-    docker network rm my-tcp-network
-    docker rmi tcp-client tcp-server # To remove images as well
-    ```